 Here in Canada, there has been little support for the renaming of buildings and removal of statues, other than from progressives and our Federal government.
 The main concern seems to be about the removal of “our history” when statues are removed and building renamed.
 This shows that racism, while frowned upon here in Canada, is prevalent and hidden, not a conscious feeling, but there all the same.

 While offending statues and building names are all of our shared history as Canadians, we all too, have our own histories.
 The Colonial story isn’t the only Canadian story.
 There is the First Nations story, the freed slaves story, the Chinese immigrant and Japanese immigrant story, the old and new immigrant stories as well.
 All are equally a part of Canada and all should be enshrined and protected as such.

-It is very easy in our culture to fall into Colonial thinking.
-I do it on subconsciously and I’m a non white immigrant.
-Granted I was adopted as a child and raised in a WASP family and environment but still.
-Further full disclosure- I love Colonial culture and western culture.
+It’s very easy in our culture to fall into Colonial thinking.
+I do it myself subconsciously and I’m a non white immigrant.
+Granted, I was adopted as a child and raised in a WASP family and environment but still.
+Further full disclosure- I love “Colonial” culture and western culture.
 My race is Asian and Amerasian but my culture is basically traditional Colonial Canadian.
 Its the one I grew up in, am a part of and am comfortable with.
 My history, as is all our histories, is my own and Canada’s.